johnmccawley/vuejs-ex/mven-tutorial-1.md

-## Front-end Application with Angular
+## Front-end Application with Vue.js

 Let's do a quick recap of what we have accomplished.
 So far, we have:

-+ set up our MEAN Stack
++ set up our stack in a Digital Garage development environment.
 + built our task model in MongoDB with the help of Mongoose
 + created a Node.js microservice with RESTful API's to get, create and remove tasks.

 The application you have built so far could stand alone as a RESTful API serving up our task data to other applications.
-We're not going to stop there, though.
-We're going to create a frontend application in AngularJS that will use the RESTful API that we just built.
-The AngularJS appliction will use the **GET** endpoint to retrieve the task list, the **POST** endpoint to create a task and then retrieve the new task list and the **DELETE** endpoint to remove a task from the task list and retrieve the new task list.
-This will all be presented in our single page web application.
+Now we'll create a front-end application in Vue.js that will use the RESTful API.
+This will all be presented in a single page web application.

-To get started we will use the `app.js` file and the `index.html` file that we used for our "Hello World" example application.
-With a few simple modifications we will have our new front-end application.

-### Setting Up AngularJS app.js
+### Setting Up Vue.js

-AngularJS is what we refer to as a Model-View-Controller (MVC) framework.
-MVC frameworks have been around for a long time.
-Frameworks that use the MVC pattern are very popular for front-end web applications because they treat the data (the model), the screenflow (the controller) and the presentation of the data (the view) as seperate "concerns".
-In other words, it makes an application easier to maintain if you keep all of the code that moves you from one screen to the next in a file called a controller, all of the data in a model and all of the presentation code in the view.
-Again, you do not need to know the details of the Model-View-Controller pattern to write AngularJS applications, but if you are interested in learning more, I suggest reading this [tutorial](http://www.angularjstutorial.com/2014/02/12/angularjs-basics-part-1-the-model-view-controller-approach/)
+Unlike AngularJS which is closer to the MVC (Model-View-Controller) pattern, Vue.js follows the MVVM or Model-View-View Model pattern.
+I am not going to get into the details of the debate between the two models in this tutorial, but rather, I will focus on how the two frameworks differ because they follow different patterns.

-Let’s go through our Angular setup first.
+Let’s go through our Vue.js setup first.
 We will do the following:

-+ create a module,
-+ create a controller,
++ declare a view model and create a Vue instance,
-+ and define functions to handle tasks,
++ define functions to handle tasks in our view model,
-+ apply to view.
++ use directives to bind our view to our view model.

 In the `app.js` file we will create a module `helloTaskList` and a controller `MainCtrl`.
 Since we are starting with the `app.js` file from our "Hello World" example, the easiest thing to do is cut and paste the code below to replace the existing module and controller in `app.js`.
 However, you will get a better understanding of the syntax if you move through the file and replace the code line by line.